-In thermodynamics, an isobaric process is a change in the state of a certain amount of matter in which the pressure does not change, but one or more of its state variables.
-An example of this is air in a cylinder with a freely movable piston to which heat is supplied.
-Due to the increase in temperature, the volume will increase, but the pressure will remain constant.
+An isobaric process is a thermodynamic process change in the state of a certain amount of matter in which the pressure remains constant.
+What it may change is one or more of its state variables.
+If heat is transferred to the system, work is done and the internal energy of the system also changes.

 To better understand this thermodynamic process, it will help us to see a couple of examples.